jam:pub-sub

 Note: If you decide to entirely opt-out of using the traditional Meteor.publish, then you'll also want to disable the oplog entirely — add the disable-oplog package with meteor add disable-oplog.

-At the moment, this feature is considered in an alpha state.
+At the moment, this feature is considered in a beta state.
 Based on previous Change Streams experiments by the Meteor Community, it seems that using Change Streams as a wholesale replacement for the traditional publish / subscribe could "just work".
 However, in practice it may be a "Your Mileage May Vary" type of situation depending on the frequency of writes, number of connected clients, how you model your data, and how you set up the cursors inside of Meteor.publish.stream.
 With that said, if you're interested in this feature, I'd encourage you to try it out and share your findings.

 Subscription caching